Grey's Anatomy season 6 finale: Production

-It was also reported a veteran actor Michael O'Neill would reprise his role as the grief-stricken widower Gary Clark.
+It was also reported that a veteran actor Michael O'Neill would reprise his role as the grief-stricken widower Gary Clark.
 O'Neill later in an interview said, "That role changed my career.
 It was probably the hardest job I've ever done, hardest work I've ever done.
 I had a tremendous resistance to it, and I almost turned the role down.
 I was so afraid of that being sensationalized, and I didn't want that in the world.
 I hadn't worked with Shonda Rhimes, and so I didn't know.
 I certainly knew she was a brilliant writer, but I didn't know what the intent was.
 We had a conversation about it.
 I said, 'You know what?
 Can I think about this and call you back tomorrow?'
 I called her back, and I said, 'Shonda, I just have to say it frightens me.
 It really frightens me.'
 She said, 'Michael, it frightens me too.'
 I thought, OK, we're at least starting at the same place.
 Her writing was so good. ...
 We saw the wound.
 We got to see the wound that drove him mad, and I think that was terribly important.
 It was important to show the fracture that brought this man to that desperate action."